Five ways to teach your kids good financial habits

 Here are some tips for raising your kids to be smart with money and spark conversations that will set them on firm financial footing.

 - Set a good example.
 Money scripts are the relationships we build with money during our formative years – research suggests they are embedded within us as young as 5- and 6-years-old.
-These scripts highly influence our financial behaviour as we grow older, and are often formed by how we see our parents interact with money.
+These scripts highly influence our financial behavior as we grow older, and are often formed by how we see our parents interact with money.
 So it’s especially important to show your kids smart money habits early on, such as paying bills on time and managing discretionary spending appropriately.
 This includes things like shopping on a set budget, using coupons and discount offers to pay less for goods, and making choices between new and used goods.

 - Create opportunities to earn money.
 Encourage your kids to learn how to earn.
 Depending on their age, they might do yard work for neighbors or offer babysitting services.
 Alternately, many parents begin paying their children an allowance in exchange for completing chores around the house – loading the dishwasher, mowing the lawn, raking the leaves in autumn or shovelling the snow in winter (pay can be commensurate with children’s ages).
 It’s a great life lesson understanding there’s pride in doing a job well and receiving a wage for it.
 Children often treat hard-earned money more carefully than just being handed allowances, especially the more menial jobs, builds character, helping prevent them feeling entitled.
 And don’t forget that for older kids, a part-time job during high school always looks good to colleges and first-time employers.